mammatus95/SoundingAnalyze/README.md

 # Sounding Analyze

-Actually, a C program to analyze sounding data.
-By time graphical output like plots has been added using python3 and matplotlib.
+Goal of this analyze sounding software is to compare and improve algorithm.

 ## Installation